mmazzarolo/react-native-modal-datetime-picker/README.md

 Under the hood this library is using [react-native-animated-modal](https://github.com/mmazzarolo/react-native-animated-modal) for the iOS modal implementation.

-Pull request and suggestions are welcome!
+Pull requests and suggestions are welcome!